Requirements¶

 Ubuntu OS¶

 Anbox Cloud is supported only on the Ubuntu operating system.
 Other Linux-based operating systems are not supported.
 You must run either the server or the cloud variant of Ubuntu.
-Running Anbox Cloud on an Ubuntu Desktop installation is not supported.
+Running Anbox Cloud on an Ubuntu Desktop installation is not supported and could cause issues.

 The later sections of this topic provide information about the supported Ubuntu versions.